 One of the main reasons why Mathematics and Science are not doing well in the academic area is because students cannot see the point in learning these subjects, as they are mainly taught in a theory-based learning, with few concrete applications.
 In fact, according to recent studies, the older a pupil gets, the less their interest is stirred and the more their attitude towards school in general, and especially in subjects such as Mathematics, Art and Science tends to deteriorate.We are convinced that a more hands-on approach to STEAM, that goes from a concrete life situation to solve, to discovering the theory through it, may engage the students more and interest them in pursuing STEAM careers in the future.
-By showing them how STEAM are present in every aspects of life, and has been since the dawn of civilisation, and by using cross-curricular teaching methods, we will boost the pupils’ interest in the inner workings of the world.
+By showing them how STEAM is present in every aspect of life, and has been since the dawn of civilisation, and by using cross-curricular teaching methods, we will boost the pupils’ interest in the inner workings of the world.

-1. Pedagogical Guide,
+1. A Pedagogical Guide,

-2. Non formal eduction in STEAM booklet,
+2. A Non formal education in STEAM booklet,

 3. 35 manipulations and their blueprints,

-4. Pedagogical sequences and
+4. 35 Pedagogical sequences and

-5. a Best Practice Booklet
+5. A Best Practice Booklet